Symphyotrichum adnatum (Nutt.) G.L. Nesom

 [An article has not been written yet.]

-Symphyotrichum adnatum description by Thomas H. Kent, not updated.
+Symphyotrichum adnatum description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.